Puppies of Violet Standard Poodles

 believes here at Canine Sports Productions.

 *When you come to pick puppy up for home please do NOT expect this to be a quick event. . .
 I want to go over many things regarding the puppy and you with hands on time in the event you have traveled a long way!!!
 You may want to check into a hotel for the night so we can break your time up into anywhere from two or a few different days so I know that the puppy is adjusting well and the same for you.
-This is most important for success!!
+It's also better for the puppy to have the day or most of the day in the new surrounding as opposed to arriving at night and expecting the new puppy to settle down for the night so you can have your rest. ;)

 *